saadelboukhali/Airbnb-Project-/README.md

 4. **Average Price per Bedroom:**
    - A bar chart was created to display the average price per number of bedrooms.
 This helps in understanding which bedroom configurations generate the most revenue.

-5. **Distinct Count of Bedrooms in Listings:**
+5. **Distinct Count of Bedrooms Listings:**
-   - A bar chart was used to show the distribution of different bedroom counts in the listings.
+   - show the distribution of different bedroom counts in the listings.
 This helps in understanding the competition and market supply for various bedroom configurations.

 ## Dashboard
 All the above visualizations were combined into a dashboard for an interactive and comprehensive view of the data insights.